-Skill Cate egory Skill Description Number of Directors \$ Biopharmaceutical, Biotechnology or Medical Senior Executive who has deep operational or technical experience with a large global biopharmaceutical, biotechnology or medical organisation (and a deep understanding of patient focus).
-4 Global Experience Global experience working in a globally diverse organisation including a deep understanding of and experience with global markets, economies and international political issues.
-7 © Strategy Experience in developing and implementing successful strategies in enterprises with long implementation timelines, large R&D programs, and complex supply chains.
-6 Risk, Compliance and EHS Experience and deep understanding of risk management and compliance frameworks and controls, ability to identify and oversee mitigation strategies for emerging risk and compliance issues in the organisation.
+Skill catego pry Skill description Number of Directors Biopharmaceutical, biotechnology or medical Experience as a Senior Executive with deep operational or technical experience with a large global biopharmaceutical, biotechnology or medical organisation (and a deep understanding of patient focus).
+3 Global experience Global experience working in a globally diverse organisation including a deep understanding of and experience with global markets, economies and international political issues.
+8 Strategy Experience in developing and implementing successful strategies in enterprises with long implementation timelines, large R&D programs, and complex supply chains.
+7 Risk, compliance and Environment, Health and Safety (EHS) Experience and deep understanding of risk management and compliance frameworks and controls, ability to identify and oversee mitigation strategies for emerging risk and compliance issues in the organisation.
 Experience related to workplace health, safety and environment issues in a complex manufacturing environment.
-5 (\$ Finance Board audit/risk management membership or senior executive or equivalent experience in financial accounting and reporting, corporate finance and internal financial controls.
-4 Capital Projects - Manufacturing/ Quality Experience in an industry with projects involving large-scale capital outlays on manufacturing/quality operations with long-term investment horizons and complex regulatory requirements.
-6 Sustainability Understanding of sustainability and climate related issues within a large patient or stakeholder focussed business enterprise.
-4 Corporate Culture and Remuneration Board Human Resources committee membership or senior executive or equivalent experience relating to change management, corporate culture and the remuneration issues applicable in a global organisation.
-4 R&D/Product Development Experience in research and development or product development with a large biopharmaceutical, pharmaceutical or medical organisation.
-5 Digital, Artificial Intelligence and Cyber-Security Recent experience and understanding of the opportunities and threats posed by digital transformation and disruption, artificial intelligence and cyber-security issues.
-0
+5 Finance Prior Board audit/risk management membership or senior executive or equivalent experience in financial accounting and reporting, corporate finance and internal financial controls.
+4 Capital projects - manufacturing/ quality Experience in an industry with projects involving large-scale capital outlays on manufacturing/quality operations with long term investment horizons, and complex regulatory requirements.
+4 Sustainability Understanding of sustainability and climate related issues within a large patient or stakeholder focused business enterprise.
+5 Corporate culture and remuneration Prior Board Human Resources committee membership or senior executive or equivalent experience relating to change management, corporate culture and the remuneration issues applicable in a global organisation. o change management, corporate culture S R&D/Product development Experience in research and development or product development with a large biopharmaceutical, pharmaceutical or medical organisation.
+4 Digital, Artificial Intelligence and cybersecurity Experience and understanding of the opportunities and threats posed by digital transformation and disruption, artificial intelligence and cybersecurity issues.
+1

-Operation of the Board and its Committees
+2. Operation of the Board

-- Board Charter - Corporate Governance and Nomination Committee Charter - Audit and Risk Management Committee Charter - Human Resources and Remuneration Committee Charter - Innovation and Development Committee Charter - 2022/23 CSL Limited Annual Report
+- Board Charter - Corporate Governance and Nomination Committee Charter - Audit and Risk Management Committee Charter - Human Resources and Remuneration Committee Charter - Innovation and Development Committee Charter - 2023/24 CSL Limited Annual Report